-The Computer Science Department supports the mission of the University by providing education in computing through baccalaureate degrees in computer science and computer studies and the master of applied computer science.
+The Computer Science Department supports the mission of the University by providing education in computing through baccalaureate degrees in computer science and computer information systems and the master of applied computer science.
 The computer science major is a generalist curriculum following currently accepted guidelines.
-Computer studies offers an undergraduate curriculum of applied skills and concepts.
+Computer information systems offers an undergraduate curriculum of applied skills and concepts.
 A five-year accelerated bachelor's-master's option is also available.
-Because computing professionals must be lifelong learners, the faculty is committed to preparing them with substantial knowledge, practical skills, critical thinking skills, and an awareness of the social and ethical impacts of their work.
+Because computing professionals must be lifelong learners, the faculty is committed to preparing students with substantial knowledge, practical skills, critical thinking skills, and an awareness of the social and ethical impacts of their work.

-J. Vanderhyde, Chair; I. Al Saeed; J. Mehta
+J. Vanderhyde, Chair; I. Al Saeed; J. Mehta; H. Hernandez